 Suitable from: birth | Type: Travel cot mattress | Interior: Fibre | Size: 70cm x 100cm (other sizes are available)

 Getting your baby or toddler to sleep well while you’re away from home can be a challenge.
 And it is even more difficult if their travel cot is hard and uncomfortable.
 This travel cot mattress from Baby Elegance is an affordable price and fits a range of travel cots, including those from different brands.

-Made using an anti-allergy fibre, the mattress has a breathable core, which allows air to pass through and helps regulate your sleeping baby’s temperature so they don’t overheat.
+Made using an anti-allergy fibre, the mattress has a breathable core that allows air to pass through and helps regulate your sleeping baby’s temperature, so they don’t overheat.
 It also has a cover which can be taken off and washed, perfect if your child becomes poorly or has an accident during your trip.